Mother arrested in death of 2-year-old Wichita boy

 State Rep. Michael Capps, a Wichita Republican, has said that state welfare officials had previous contact with Zayden’s family.

-That makes Zayden at least the ninth child age 5 or younger since 2018 to die in the Wichita area under suspicious circumstances after state welfare officials had contact with the family.
+That makes Zayden at least the ninth child age 5 or younger since 2017 to die in the Wichita area under suspicious circumstances, several of them after state welfare officials had contact with the family.
 The victims include 3-year-old Evan Brewer, whose body was found encased in concrete after his relatives repeatedly reported abuse.
 His mother was convicted of second-degree murder and her boyfriend of first-degree murder.
 Welfare officials have made several staffing changes in the wake of the deaths.

 Mike Deines, a spokesman for the Kansas Department for Children and Families, said in a written statement that the agency is wrapping up its investigation and will release a summary of its involvement with Zayden if it determines that his death was the result of abuse or neglect.

-Note: This story has been corrected to reflect there have been at least nine deaths of children 5 or younger since 2017 rather than 2018.